 What became known as the Clean Water Act of 1972 was not the nation's first water pollution control law.
 After several limited and rarely-enforced laws failed to protect waterways in the early 20th century, Congress in 1948 passed the Federal Water Pollution Control Act.
 Lawmakers then amended this law five times over the next two decades.
 But it remained ineffective at slowing the pollution from America's rapidly growing population and multiplying number of outfall pipes, parking lots, and farm fields.
-The Act's shortfalls grew from the fact that it delegated nearly all authority to the states, granting the federal government virtually no role in halting water pollution.
-The reample, in the nation's capital itself, the Potomac River was so fouled with sewage and algae that it literally sent a reek across the federal government that forced the White House to close doors and windows when hosting foreign dignitaries.
+23 The Act's shortfalls grew from the fact that it delegated nearly all authority to the states, granting the federal government virtually no role in halting water pollution.
+24 For example, in the nation's capital itself, the Potomac River was so fouled with sewage and algae that it literally sent a reek across the federal government that forced the White House to close doors and windows when hosting foreign dignitaries.
 President Lyndon Johnson called the Nation's River a "national disgrace" in 1965.
-The Act of the Water and the Nation's River a "national disgrace" in 1965.
+25